john-kheir/zeroCI/README.md

     - Store the result in DB (mongodb) in failure case.
     - Run tests commands one by one against this vm.
     - Store the result in DB (mongodb).
-    - Send result url to Telegram and update commit status om github.
+    - Send result url to Telegram and update commit status on github.

 ##### 2- Run nightly testsuites: